VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 ## 8.7 Modern Context (2020-2025)

-REINFORCE (1992) is historically important but rarely used in production today.
+REINFORCE (1992) is historically important and---contrary to common belief---**still deployed at scale in recommendation systems**.
 Modern policy gradient methods address its limitations through variance reduction, trust regions, and hybrid architectures.
 We survey the landscape to position our work within frontier RL.

+!!! example "Industry Case Study: YouTube's REINFORCE Recommender"
+    Google deployed a **REINFORCE-based recommender at YouTube** ([@chen:top_k_reinforce:2019], WSDM 2019), directly optimizing for long-term user engagement.
+Key insights:

+    - **Scale**: Action space of millions of videos, serving billions of users
+    - **Architecture**: RNN (Chaos-Free RNN for stability) encodes user history, policy outputs softmax over candidates
+    - **Off-Policy Correction**: Top-K correction addresses the mismatch between logged policy (previous recommender) and learned policy
+    - **Why REINFORCE?** They found policy gradients outperformed value-based methods for this setting---the action space is too large for Q-learning enumeration, and they needed to optimize logged data (off-policy)

+    This is remarkably similar to our search ranking problem: sparse rewards (most users don't purchase), large action spaces (many products), and the need to learn from historical logs.
+YouTube's success validates that well-engineered REINFORCE can work at production scale---but requires careful off-policy correction (Chapter 9) and variance reduction (this chapter).

 ### 8.7.1 Actor-Critic Methods (A2C, A3C)